Geehi to Thredbo via Hannels Spur & Dead Horse Gap (33km)

 Hi everyone!
-I'm William Chow, 26 year old hiker from Sydney, Australia.
-One of my many passion is hiking, bushwalking, camping, star gazing and exploring the outdoors so thanks for stopping by.
+I'm William Chow, 27 year old hiker from Sydney, Australia.
+One of my many passion is hiking, trail running, camping, star gazing and exploring the outdoors so thanks for stopping by.
 Since I go hiking/bushwalking almost every weekend (and multi day hikes now and then when time allows), I decided to dedicate a site (seperate from my personal blogging site) to share my adventures on every walk I do, and I hope you feel my passion in my blog enough to do some walks yourself!

 Quote of the day